SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

    Value as an integer (64 bits).

-   This function is similar to :c:func:`yices_get_int64_value` but it succeeds if *t*'s value can be represented as a 64bit signed integer.
+   This function is similar to :c:func:`yices_get_int32_value` but it succeeds if *t*'s value can be represented as a signed 64bit integer.

 .. c:function:: int32_t yices_get_rational32_value(model_t *mdl, term_t t, int32_t *num, uint32_t *den)